stelios333/yt-downloader/README.md

 # yt-downloader
-Download youtube videos for free
+Download youtube videos as .mp4 for free.